SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Overview

-Regarding the detailed exposition of SMIA, this appendix is organized into three sections: related discussions on the SMIA framework, theoretical proofs presented in the SMIA paper, and further elaboration on the MMD distance.
+For a detailed exposition of SMI, this appendix is organized into five parts: Related Work, Disscussion and Limitations, Theory Proofs, Theoretical Elaboration on SMI-M and MMD and The Complete Experimental.